-If you are not currently receiving federal financial aid but believe you may need assistance to fund your study abroad program, you must file the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
+If you are not currently receiving federal financial aid but believe you may need assistance to fund your study abroad program, you must file the Free Application for Federal Student Aid (FAFSA) online at studentaid.gov.

 There is a maximum amount of federal aid you can receive per academic year: you want to make sure you have aid available to use when you study abroad.
 Alternative loans and Parent PLUS loans are other sources of assistance for study abroad.
 Once you are confirmed in a program, you can submit a cost sheet to Financial Aid to have your cost of attendance increased.
 Please see the Study Abroad Office to get a cost sheet.

 - Meet with a Financial Aid Counselor as early in the process as possible.

 Increased cost of attendance may allow students to apply for additional loan assistance in the form of Parent PLUS loans or Alternative Loans.
 A student's cost of attendance may be adjusted to accommodate the following costs associated with an approved study abroad program:

 Tuition and Fees, Room and Board, Books and Supplies, Transportation expenses, Personal expenses and Insurance/visa costs.